MatterMiners/lapis/docs/index.rst

             --static-pool-file <path-to-pool-definition> htcondor \
             --dynamic-pool-file <path-to-pool-definition> htcondor

-As you can see from the example, you can even mix and match different input formats to create your required simulation environment.
+As you can see from the example above, you can even mix and match different input formats to create your required simulation environment.
 An extensive documentation about the CLI can be found in the :doc:`source/topics/cli` chapter.

 Simple Framework for Advanced Use Cases
 ---------------------------------------

-The implementation of the simulation itself builds on the lightweight simulation framework `μSim`_.
+The simulation is event-driven and builds on the lightweight simulation framework `μSim`_.
 Due to the human-centric API of μSim, it is a charm to actually read and extend the simulation for adaptation to various use cases.